JensBender/machine-learning-template/README.md

   - Evaluate regression (RMSE, MAPE, R-squared) and classification models (accuracy, precision, recall, F1 score).
   - Visualize feature importance and save the final model with `pickle`.

 This template provides a flexible, customizable foundation for various datasets and use cases, making it an ideal starting point for efficient and reproducible machine learning projects.

-**Note**: This template is designed for tabular data (i.e., structured data organized in rows and columns), typically found in files like .csv, .xls, or SQL tables, using Pandas and Scikit-learn.
-It is less suitable for text, image, or time series data, which requires extensive preprocessing and specialized models using tools like TensorFlow, PyTorch, or Hugging Face Transformers.
+It is specifically tailored to structured tabular data (e.g., .csv, .xls, or SQL tables) using Pandas and Scikit-learn.
+It is not optimized for text, image, or time series data, which require  specialized preprocessing, models, and tools (e.g., TensorFlow, PyTorch).

 ### 🛠️ Built With
 - [![Python][Python-badge]][Python-url]